sherwinee/tp/docs/DeveloperGuide.md

 2. AddressBook shows a list of persons
 3. User requests to favourite a specific person in the list
 4. AddressBook favourites the person

     Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+**Use case: Delete a person**

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons
+3. User requests to mark a specific person in the list as contacted
+4. AddressBook updates the person's last contacted time

+    Use case ends.